 What is P.I.E. day?
 A day to highlight our work to Publicly, Intentionally, and Explicitly welcome all people inclusive of diverse gender and sexual identities to St. Laurence.
-PIE day is an affirming twist to International Pi day celebrations held on 3.14, March 14.
+PIE day is an affirming twist to International Pi day celebrations usually held on 3.14, March 14.

 Pi (Greek letter “π”) is the symbol used in mathematics to represent a constant — the ratio of the circumference of a circle to its diameter — which is approximately 3.14159.
 Pi Day is an annual opportunity for math enthusiasts to recite the infinite digits of Pi, talk to their friends about math, and to eat pie.